Partial Identification in Matching Models for the Marriage Market: Introduction

-In Section \MYref{lit}, we report a survey of the most relevant empirical papers that use the 1to1TU model to represent the marriage market.
-All such papers proceed under strong parametric distributional restrictions on the unobserved heterogeneity.
+Most of the papers using the 1to1TU model to estimate the systematic match surplus proceed under strong parametric distributional restrictions on the agents' unobserved heterogeneity.
 These restrictions amount to imposing i.i.d. standard Extreme Value Type I taste shocks, independently distributed from covariates.
-These restrictions make the 1to1TU model {\it just} identified with data on {\it one large} market and allow one to {\it point} identify the systematic match surplus via standard Multinomial Logit formulas (\hyperlink{Choo_Siow}{Choo and Siow, 2006}).

-The motivation for using the Multinomial Logit 1to1TU model is computational simplicity.
-However, this framework may lead to paradoxes contrasting with economic sense.
-For example, it is well known that the one-sided Multinomial Logit model is inherently linked to the IIA axiom and severely restricts cross-elasticities.
-The same holds in two-sided markets and causes undesirable comparative static predictions, as explained in \hyperlink{Graham}{Graham (2013a)} and \hyperlink{Galichon_Salanie2}{Galichon and Salani\'e (2019)}.
-Further, independence of taste shocks from covariates can induce biases if there is underlying endogeneity or conditional heteroskedasticity.
+Along with data on {one large} market, these restrictions make the 1to1TU model {just} identified, leading to {point} identification of the systematic match surplus via standard Logit formulas (\hyperlink{Choo_Siow}{Choo and Siow, 2006}).
+The motivation for using the Logit 1to1TU model is computational simplicity.
+However, this framework may lead to paradoxical conclusions that run against economic sense.
+For example, it is well known that the one-sided Logit model is inherently linked to the independence of irrelevant alternatives (IIA) axiom and severely restricts cross-elasticities.
+The same holds in two-sided markets and causes unintuitive comparative static predictions, as explained in \hyperlink{Graham}{Graham (2013a)} and \hyperlink{Galichon_Salanie2}{Galichon and Salani\'e (2019)}.

-The fact that widespread empirical practices rest on the Multinomial Logit 1to1TU model raises a number of questions.
-Does the 1to1TU model retain any identifying power on the systematic match surplus without restrictions on the taste shock distribution, when we have data on one large market?
-If not, is it still possible to recover some information on the systematic match surplus under nonparametric assumptions on the taste shock distribution?
-How are the answers to relevant policy questions driven by the parametric assumptions typically imposed on the taste shock distribution?
-The contribution of our paper is to address these issues and, by doing so, offer methodological guidance for researchers who wish to consider more robust alternatives to (or, do sensitivity checks of) the Multinomial Logit 1to1TU model.
+The fact that widespread empirical practices rest on the Logit 1to1TU model raises several questions.
+When we have data on one large market, does the 1to1TU model retain any identifying power on the systematic match surplus without restrictions on the taste shock distribution?
+If not, is it still possible to recover some information on the systematic match surplus under nonparametric distributional assumptions on the unobserved heterogeneity?
+How are the answers to relevant policy questions driven by the Logit assumption?
+The contribution of our paper is to address these issues.
+By doing so, we also offer methodological guidance for researchers who wish to consider more robust alternatives to (or do sensitivity checks of) the Logit 1to1TU model.